-The Concord Department of Fire & Life Safety provides emergency services to more than 80,000 residents and visitors occupying each day operating:
+The Concord Fire Department provides emergency services to more than 80,000 residents and visitors occupying each day operating:

 - 59 Personnel assigned to each shift with minimum staffing of 50